1. Welcome.

 REST API.

-The following sections will show you how to access the REST API using various methods.
+The following sections will demonstrate how to access the REST API using different methods.

 Accessing the REST API Site.

-The REST API provides a Swagger-based documentation site; here’s how to access it.
+The REST API offers a Swagger-based documentation site; here’s how to access it.
 Navigate to the following URL:

 http://localhost:8080/api/index.html